The History of Eliza Bryant Village: Caring for Seniors for Over 121 Years...

 The average length of stay is 29 days.
 In 2016, 86 patients were discharged home and 54 returned home in 30 days or less.

 Occupational therapy helps patients maintain self-sufficiency by improving tasks such as bathing, dressing and wheelchair mobility.
 Physical therapy focuses on achieving the best physical function and mobility, providing strengthening programs and patient education to help with walking, balancing and sitting.
-Speech and language therapy improves residents’ communication skills, targeting chewing, eating and swallowing disorders.
+Do speech and language therapy improve residents communication skills, targeting chewing, eating and swallowing disorders.